 Academic Preparation and Achievement: To be favorably considered one should have at least an overall C+ (2.50) average for all college work attempted.
 The cumulative average necessary for admission will vary, depending on the program and the quantitative background of the applicant.
 Admission to certain programs (majors) is competitive and is based not only on a required grade point average (GPA) but also on completion of a certain set of prerequisite core courses.
-The required GPA for applicants to Public Health and Social Welfare program is a B average or better.
-A minimum 3.25 GPA is required for applicants to the Accounting, Business Administration, Criminal Justice, and Financial Market Regulation programs.
+The required GPA for applicants to Public Health or Social Welfare is a 3.00 or better.
+A minimum 3.25 GPA is required for applicants to Accounting, Business Administration, Criminal Justice, or Financial Market Regulation.
 The College of Nanoscale Science and Engineering requires a minimum 3.50 overall GPA with 24 credits of qualified science and engineering coursework.
 GPAs are computed using grades earned in all courses attempted.
 Applicants who lack the high school program described in the section entitled “High School Preparation” may present an academic experience as a transfer student that is comparable in its totality, demonstrating breadth and achievement and the potential to compete successfully at the University at Albany.

 Students enrolled in EOP or EOP-type programs at other colleges are encouraged to apply for transfer admission to our Educational Opportunity Program.